Blizzard/api-sc2-docs/README.md

 ### Ladders

-If you add `/ladders` to the profile url you can view ladder information for the player in question.
+If you add `/ladders` to the profile url, you can view ladder information for the player in question.

 <dl>